Solidago: Use and cultivation

 Young goldenrod leaves are edible.
 Traditionally, Native Americans use the seeds of some species for food.
 Herbal teas are sometimes made with goldenrod.

 Goldenrod often is inaccurately said to cause hay fever in humans.
 The pollen causing this allergic reaction is produced mainly by ragweed (Ambrosia sp.), blooming at the same time as the goldenrod and pollinated by wind.
 Goldenrod pollen is too heavy and sticky to be blown far from the flowers, and is pollinated mainly by insects.
 Frequent handling of goldenrod and other flowers, however, can cause allergic reactions, sometimes irritating enough to force florists to change occupation.
 Goldenrods are attractive sources of nectar for bees, flies, wasps, and butterflies.
 Honey from goldenrods often is dark and strong because of admixtures of other nectars.
 However, when honey flow is strong, a light (often water-clear), spicy-tasting monofloral honey is produced.
 While the bees are ripening the honey produced from goldenrods, it has a rank odour and taste; the finished honey is much milder.

 Goldenrods are, in some places, considered a sign of good luck or good fortune.
-They are considered weeds by many in North America, but they are prized as garden plants in Europe, where British gardeners adopted goldenrod as a garden subject.
+They are considered weeds by many in North America, but they are seen as invasive plants in Europe, where British gardeners adopted goldenrod as a garden subject.
 Goldenrod began to gain some acceptance in U.S. gardening (other than wildflower gardening) during the 1980s.

+Goldenrods are used to make yellow dyes and lake pigments.